xwaeaewcrhomesysplug/LuaRI_publictestsuite/README.txt

 Q:Add more external stuff dependencies,to test automate make colorful gui.
 A:NONONO.If it is not a included target in reference manual.NO.That's it.No random luaspec rock,json,fast highly optimized buffer from 3rd party package,NO.Keep it simple and clean.
-Remember the target,we want to the the implementations only.The Language itself.
+Remember the target,we want to test the implementations only.The Language itself.

 Similar Implementation testing repo,(discontinued&have some external dependencies) https://github.com/mirven/luaspec